N5GEH/n5geh.data_models/README.md

   Writes each JSON Schema to a file (e.g., `TemperatureSensor.json`), making it easy to track changes over time or use these schemas in further processing.

 - **Workflow Integration:**
   Designed to be executed within a larger workflow (e.g., a GitHub Actions pipeline) so that when data models are updated, the JSON Schemas are regenerated automatically.
+But manual usage is also possible.

 ### `openapi_generator.py`